KG700/explore-space/README.md

 ### Technology and Dependencies
 This application has a React frontend with Typescript.
 Redux has been used for state management.
-The data is sourced from the [Space X open api](https://docs.spacexdata.com/?version=latest) using axios to make the connection.
+The data is sourced from the [Space X's open API](https://docs.spacexdata.com/?version=latest) using axios to make the connection.
 The styling has been done using [Ant Design](https://ant.design/).

 #### Dependencies:
 - redux